Macbeth (1979 film)

 Macbeth is a 1979 videotaped version of Trevor Nunn's Royal Shakespeare Company production of the play by William Shakespeare.
-Produced by Thames Television, it features Ian McKellen as Macbeth and Judi Dench as Lady Macbeth.
+Produced by Thames Television, it features Sir Ian McKellen as Macbeth and Dame Judi Dench as Lady Macbeth.
 The TV version was directed by Philip Casson.

+Description and background

 The original stage production was performed at The Other Place, the RSC's small studio theatre in Stratford-upon-Avon.
 It had been performed in the round before small audiences, with a bare stage and simple costuming.
 The recording preserves this style: the actors perform on a circular set and with a mostly black background; changes of setting are indicated only by lighting changes.

+During the scene of the ghost, Macbeth "ha[s] a seizure" in this version of the play.

+Reception

+"Ian McKellen's tortured Macbeth and Judi Dench's commanding, intelligent Lady Macbeth were powerful as individual performances, and the relationship between them was urgent and intense", noted Alexander Leggatt.
+The staging is described as "stark and empty".